-Herbicide Treatment to Occur of Friday, May 8 on Normandale Lake
+Herbicide Treatment on Normandale Lake

 A licensed contractor has been hired to complete the herbicide treatment, and the Minnesota Department of Natural Resources has reviewed the treatment plan and issued a permit for the herbicide treatment.